cswimr/dev-flakes/README.md

 # Nix Flake Templates

+## Archival Notice

+> [!IMPORTANT]
+> As of 6/11/2025, this repository is archived.
+Please use the templates located at [cswimr/flake](https://c.csw.im/cswimr/flake) instead.

 ## Simple

 This template has all the batteries included to get you started with [numtide](https://github.com/numtide)'s [`devshell`](https://github.com/numtide/devshell).
 Use the following command to add it to your project: